The Importance of Advocacy

 Public Policy Impacts Your Business.

 How your business goes about its work, what you can do as a business operating locally, and how you do it can all be affected by local policy.
-Whether you are a small business or a large one, your operations can be greatly affected by policies that you may not have been aware of, or may not be ware are being changed.
+Whether you are a small business or a large one, your operations can be greatly affected by policies that you may not have been aware of, or may not be aware are being changed.
 We are watching and tracking local councils as they discuss policies that affect our membership and the business community as a whole on the Saanich Peninsula.